 In the USA, strontium is not an approved drug, but in Europe, Protelos (strontium ranelate) is on the market.

 Protelos is one of the brand names for strontium ranelate, which differs from some of the other osteoporosis drugs in that strontium is a naturally occurring element.
 However, Protelos is combined with ranelic acid, a purely synthetic molecule.
 Protelos has its own list of side effects, such as:

 And, as with naturally occurring strontium supplements, studies have shown that strontium ranelate mainly thickens the outer cortical portion of bones 2.

 You may continue to hear strontium touted as a “miracle” drug or supplement.
 And as we just examined, it's because of strontium's unnatural “hardening” effect.

 The bad news is that there is no such thing as a “miracle pill” for osteoporosis.
-The good news is that you can get started re-buildling your bones naturally with the Natural Bone Building Handbook.
-Then to accelerate your natural bone density increase with simple step-by-step instructions, try the Save Our Bones Program.
+The good news is that you can get started re-building your bones naturally with the Natural Bone Building Handbook.
+Then to accelerate your natural bone density increase with simple step-by-step instructions, try the Osteoporosis Reversal Program.

 1 Boivin, Deloffre, Perrat, et al..
 Strontium distribution and interactions with bone mineral in monkey iliac bone after strontium salt administration” Journal of Bone and Mineral Research.
 11:1302-1311.
 1996.